-Against the backdrop of the conflict in Ukraine and the imposition of widespread sanctions, the UK government has fast-tracked legislation to create a register of overseas entities that own UK land.
-The Economic Crime (Transparency and Enforcement) Act 2022 (ECA) was passed on 15 March.
+Against the backdrop of the conflict in Ukraine and the imposition of widespread sanctions, the UK government in March 2022 fast-tracked legislation to create a register of overseas entities that own UK land (the Economic Crime (Transparency and Enforcement) Act 2022 (ECA).

 Which Entities Need To Register

 Companies incorporated outside the UK and other legal persons governed by the law of a country or territory outside the UK (Overseas Entities) will have to register with UK Companies House on the "register of overseas entities" (RoE), and provide information on their registrable beneficial owners, if they own, or propose to acquire, registrable UK land.
 Broadly, this captures freehold estates or leasehold estates with a term of more than seven years, acquired since 1 January 1999.

 Foundations, which are usually considered to have legal personality in the country whose laws govern them, are likely to be covered by the definition of Overseas Entities, although trusts, which do not have legal personality, are not.
 However, information about trusts may need to be declared, where they are a beneficial owner of an Overseas Entity.